What is ELD?

-Yes, records from Global Positioning Systems (GPS) may be subject to audit by the FMCSA (whether those systems are a part of an e-log system or not).
+Yes, records from Global Positioning Systems (GPS) associated with fleet management, communication, and tracking systems may be subject to audit by the FMCSA (whether those systems are a part of an ELD system or not).
 Such records are considered "supporting documents" for hours-of-service compliance, and must be maintained by the motor carrier for six months.
 The FMCSA may use GPS records to verify the information contained on drivers' logs, even if the company does not do so.

 What has to be carried on the vehicle in addition to the ELD itself?

 A driver using an ELD must also carry:

 - A user's manual for operating the device;